 From Waikiki, The Bus will take you 2 to 3 hours at least especially if there’s traffic.
 The only time the bus is convenient is if you’re staying in the North Shore and need a way to go up and down Kamehameha Highway (HI 83) every once in a while to get to the store, beach, Haleiwa, etc.

-Read the guide: Budget Car Rentals In Oahu And How To Save On Transportation
+Read the guide: Oahu Car Rentals: Budget, Transportation, And How To Save

 Although “beach” is the first thing to come to mind when I think of the North Shore, the tours and activities in this area aren’t all water-related.
 Inland are some of Oahu’s best farms and the Dillingham Airfield allows for some daredevil activities.
 There’s just so much to do here and almost all of them are family and kid-friendly.

 - Diving with sharks: What a rush this can be!
 Your captains will take you out to sea and you’ll get a front row seat to these beautiful sea creatures.

 - Skydiving: While I’m too chicken to try this out myself, I’ve heard excellent feedback about skydiving in the North Shore.
 Dillingham Airfield is tucked away between the mountains and sea near Kaena Point.
 While you’re up there, you’ll get the entire panoramic view of the North Shore.